 Professional License and DUI in Los Angeles

-Here, Los Angeles DUI Attorney discusses how a DUI can affect a person’s ability to earn a living.
+Here, the Los Angeles DUI Attorney discusses how a DUI can affect a person’s ability to earn a living.
 Because, on average, 30% of individuals who are arrested for DUI in Los Angeles, have a professional license or permit, being convicted of a DUI may result in the loss of that license or permit and consequently, not only a criminal record or loss of driver’s license but also loss of your job.

 Specifically, if you are a nurse, a doctor, a radiologist, an attorney, a police officer, a member of the armed forces, or hold any other professional license, being arrested for a DUI in Los Angeles (or anywhere else) can result in a start of the disciplinary proceeding.
 So, a DUI arrest in Los Angeles can result in: